lchski/lucascherkewski.com/_newsletters/2017-12-17-15-small-victories.md

 * Evan Solomon [asks why we rarely publicly express our affection](http://www.macleans.ca/society/what-we-dont-talk-about-when-we-talk-about-gord-downie/).
 (I’ve been reflecting often on this one.)
 * Michael Bierut [celebrates the life of the most formidable Lella Vignelli](https://designobserver.com/article.php?id=8277).
 (Good versus successful, the shoe box, the couch—Lella is an inspiration.
 See also [this touching tribute](http://www.vignelli.com/Designed_by_Lella.pdf) from Massimo, her partner in crime for over half a century.)

 That’s it for me.
-I hope to catch up with many of you once I’m back in Waterloo this holiday season.
-Let’s try to set something up.
+I hope to see many of you once I’m back in Waterloo this holiday season.
+Let’s schedule coffee or a walk.
 If you’re in Ottawa or elsewhere, let’s schedule something for the New Year.
 You’re all wonderful people—I’m fortunate and grateful to have you in my life.

 Have an excellent week.